litmuschaos/litmus-docs/website/versioned_docs/version-2.6.0/concepts/probes.md

 The `cmdProbe` allows developers to run shell commands and match the resulting output as part of the entry/exit criteria.
 The intent behind this probe was to allow users to implement a non-standard & imperative way for expressing their hypothesis.
 For example, the cmdProbe enables you to check for specific data within a database, parse the value out of a JSON blob being dumped into a certain path or check for the existence of a particular string in the service logs.

 In order to enable this behaviour, the probe supports an inline mode in which the command is run from within the experiment image as well as a source mode, where the command execution is carried out from within a new pod whose image can be specified.
-While inline is preferred for simple shell commands , source mode can be used when application-specific binaries are required.
+While inline is preferred for simple shell commands, source mode can be used when application-specific binaries are required.
 The cmdProbe can be defined at `.spec.experiments[].spec.probe` the path inside the ChaosEngine.

 ```yaml
 probe: